Winter Packing List: How to Pack Light for Cold Weather Trips

 Merino wool is “nature’s performance fabric” for its temperature-regulating and anti-odor properties.
 You might already own a wool sweater.
 We recommend merino wool for socks and base layers.

-If you follow these rules, you’ll be able to pack for a cold-weather trip in a carry on.
+If you follow these rules, you’ll be able to pack for a cold-weather trip in a

 Winter Packing List